DoranekoSystems/frida-ceserver/README.md

 Then, connect to the Cheat Engine in network mode.

-The debugger is not available!
+The debugger is currently under development!

 ![img](https://user-images.githubusercontent.com/56913432/120924433-baa86600-c70e-11eb-8794-ab5c28ec50b6.png)